mynl/aggregate/doc/2_user_guides/2_x_case_studies.rst

 with a Poisson frequency and lognormal severity.

 Aggregate reinsurance applies to the HU unit with an occurrence attachment probability 0.05(40) and detachment probability 0.005 (413).
-See REF for a version with occurrence reinsurance.
+(PIR incorrectly states the reinsurance is occurrence.)

 Creating a Case Study
 ---------------------

 Case Study exhibits are managed by the class :class:`CaseStudy` in ``aggregate.extensions.case_studies``, see :ref:`Extensions`.
-Here are the four steps needed to create a case study.
+Here are the steps needed to create a case study.
 The computations take a few minutes.
 The output is a set of HTML files that can be viewed in a browser.
 The code blocks below are provided in executable scripts described below.

 1. Import ``case_studies``::